R. Stevie Moore: 1978–2010: New Jersey period

 In 1982, he launched the R. Stevie Moore Cassette Club, a mail-order service that issued his recordings on cassette.
 He acknowledged the number of albums he made available: "People tell me I'm shooting myself in the foot, releasing so much — I've heard that for years.
 But I can't help it.
 It's who I am."
 Music critic Richie Unterberger, in an essay about the developing cassette culture, wrote that he subsequently became "one of the most famous" artists associated with the movement.
 Between 1984 and 1988, the French label New Rose issued four of his albums on vinyl, starting with Everything You Always Wanted to Know About R. Stevie Moore (But Were Afraid to Ask).
 The album, a double-disc retrospective, proved briefly popular in France, with a single "Chantilly Lace" from the album becoming a minor sleeper hit there, and prompting Moore to undertake a promotional visit to the country.
-The remaining albums—Glad Music (1986), Teenage Spectacular (1987), and Warning: R. Stevie Moore (1988)—were mostly recorded using professional studios.
+The remaining albums—Glad Music (1986), Teenage Spectacular (1987), and Warning (1988)—were mostly recorded using professional studios.

 Moore continued to produce music and play gigs throughout the 1990s and 2000s.
 By 1999, the cassette club had become the R. Stevie Moore CD-R Club (CDRSMCLUB), and in 2005, he reported that there were about 100 dedicated fans who bought his music on a monthly basis; "They love getting product directly from the artist.
 Around 70 percent are in the States and about 30 percent in [Europe] ...
 Sometimes they'll disappear, and then come back five years later."
 In 2002, he recorded an album with Half Japanese frontman Jad Fair, titled FairMoore, described as "a lovely, heartfelt effort that shows both in top form" by critic Dave Mandl, who wrote that it "brings together two fiercely original figures in the American music underground", the album consisting of Fair reciting his poetry over Moore's instrumental backing.
 The 2009 compilation Me Too, issued on Cherry Red Records, was annotated by Dave Gregory of XTC.